 JEI Tech has deployed the below less commonly used security practices on our own network.
 All of which we are now going to be recommending to clients.

-Can you survive days without computers, e-mail and internet and stand to possibly lose all your data?
+Can you survive days or even hours without computers, or e-mail, or internet and stand to possibly lose all your data?
 What will the effect on your business be?
+What happens if all of these were affected not just one?

 The biggest and most common reason for a breach is not the lack of security, but rather it is the people behind our desks.
 Not because of carelessness but due to the overload of e-mail, lack of training and the access to open internet.
 These are all factors you can address.

-In the MSP community we have found the average cost of being secure is a minimum of $100 per computer/user.
-This does not include support.
+In the MSP community we have found the average cost of being secure is a minimum of $ 75-200 per computer/user.